 TRX is the frame reception time during the Measurement Duration (μs)

+TINVALID is the total time that measurement was invalid during the Measurement Duration (μs)

+A STA affiliated with an MLD and that is performing the Noise histogram measurement shall consider the duration that it has lost CCA performance or has been affected by the interference generated by the other STA(s) affiliated with the same MLD as the invalid measurement duration.

 The sum of the IPI densities is approximately 255.
-If either the NAV is nonzero, or if there is frame transmission, or if there is frame reception throughout the entire measurement duration period, no reportable IPI values are measured, and all IPI Densities shall be set to 0 in the Measurement Report element.
+If either the NAV is nonzero, or if there is frame transmission, or if there is frame reception, or if there is invalid measurement duration throughout the entire measurement duration period, no reportable IPI values are measured, and all IPI Densities shall be set to 0 in the Measurement Report element.

 A STA shall include in the Noise Histogram report an average noise power indicator (ANPI) value representing the average noise plus interference power on the measured channel at the antenna connector during the measurement duration.
 The STA may use Noise Histogram IPI density values to calculate ANPI.
 The IPI densities in the Noise Histogram report may be used to calculate an average noise power for the channel during the measurement duration.
 This calculated average IPI power value may be reported as the value for ANPI.
 Any equivalent method to measure ANPI may also be used.
 ANPI power is defined in dBm using the same accuracy as defined for RCPI.

-ANPI may be calculated in any period and at any time by filtering all PHY IPI values in a MAC filter to exclude IPI values received when NAV is nonzero.
+ANPI may be calculated in any period and at any time by filtering all PHY IPI values in a MAC filter to exclude IPI values received when NAV is nonzero or received during the invalid measurement duration.
 These filtered IPI values represent idle channel noise and may be stored in a first-in-first-out (FIFO) buffer to facilitate ANPI calculation over a fixed number of IPI samples.
 ANPI may be so calculated upon receipt of any frame and may be used with RCPI to calculate RSNI for any received frame.
 Any equivalent method to measure ANPI may also be used to calculate RSNI for any received frame.

 9.4.2.21.4 RPI histogram report